 Approximately 25 million years ago the depth suddenly increased due to the subsidence of the entire area associated with the genesis of the Alps.
-The basin was transformed into a large strait, which in certain points was as much as over 600 metres deep.
+The basin was transformed into a large strait, which in certain points was as much as over 600 metres deep (1968 ft).
 And so it remained until 12 million years ago, when the deposits of strong beds of sandstone mixed with layers of marl formed what are today the Upper and Asti Langa, a vast area where the moscato bianco varietal has been grown extensively since time immemorial, and the Alta Langa DOCG designation was introduced more recently for a brut sparkling wine made from a blend of pinot noir and chardonnay.

 Retracing the history of the ancient Piedmontese sea, we come to the stage at which the rocks that today make up the Barolo winegrowing area were formed.